 Impact of drinking alcohol and smoking

 The combined effects of smoking and drinking alcohol are much greater than the individual risks from either smoking or drinking alcohol alone.
 This is because alcohol makes it easier for the mouth and throat to absorb the cancer-causing chemicals in tobacco.

 Those who drink alcohol and smoke cigarettes have a much higher chance of getting head and neck cancers (cancer of the mouth, pharynx, larynx and oesophagus).
 In fact, the combination of drinking and smoking is thought to be responsible for more than 75% of cancers of the head and neck.

-Just like any food or drink you consume (except water), alcoholic drinks contain energy (kilojoules, kJ).
+Just like any food or drink (except water), alcoholic drinks contain energy (kilojoules, kJ).
 In fact, alcohol contains few nutrients but is very energy dense.

 - 1 gram of alcohol = 29kJ of energy; whereas

 - 1 gram of protein or carbohydrate = 17kJ of energy

 The energy found in alcohol is often called ‘empty kilojoules'.
 In Australia, one standard drink contains 10 grams of alcohol, which gives you 290kJ of energy.
 If mixed with other sugary drinks (mixers), it contains even more energy.
 For example, a can of bourbon and coke provides about 690kJ of energy.